BChan26/u5_redux_mapping_state_props/README.md

 } from '../store/actions/TodoActions'
 ```

-Now the fun part, mapping these actions to props.
+Now for the fun part: mapping these actions to props.

 In the `mapActionsToProps` function, modify your return statement to the following:

 ```js